jstolarek/jstolarek.github.io/pages/posts/2023-03-35-installing-xstation.md

 After assembling the PlayStation I connected it to the TV, turned it on, and... got a black screen.
 Console seemed dead.
 It was time for hardware debugging, which is something I don't have a lot of experience with.
-Luckily, [there are detailed photos for the xStation showing test points on the motherboard](https://github.com/x-station/xstation-issues#pu-18).
+Luckily, [there are detailed photos for the XStation showing test points on the motherboard](https://github.com/x-station/xstation-issues#pu-18).
 I took my multimeter and began testing connectivity.
 Now, logic dictates that connectivity should be a transitive property, meaning that if there is current